CETL-HFUT/Voltage-distribution-for-health-prognosis/README.md

 Data_for_DFA.mat

-|--V_slt_srt  The voltage at begining of the charge for 11375 bills.
+V_slt_srt: The voltage at begining of the charge for 11375 bills.

-|--V_slt_end  The voltage at end of the charge for 11375 bills.
+V_slt_end: The voltage at end of the charge for 11375 bills.

 If using this dataset in a publication, please cite: